socketry/falcon/context/deployment.md

 falcon virtual /srv/http/*/falcon.rb
 ~~~

 By default, it binds to both HTTP and HTTPS ports, and automatically redirects HTTP requests to HTTPS.
-It also supports automatic TLS certificate management using Let's Encrypt.
+It also supports TLS SNI for resolving the certificates.

 See the [docker example](https://github.com/socketry/falcon-virtual-docker-example) for a complete working example.